 A referral includes a private meeting for one hour with the RN instructor to discuss your personal needs and plan your program; and, a one hour private meeting with a Dietitian to develop a meal plan especially for you.

 Redington–Fairview holds these training sessions four (4) times per year at different times of day.
 We offer both 1 day comprehensive training and series of 3-4 two hour sessions.
 Call our Diabetes Education Office at 858-2261 for more information.

-We work closely with Redington Medical Primary Care's Endocrinologist, Dr. Celeste Quianzon, who serves as the program's medical director.
-Other services include education related to advanced Diabetes therapeutics and technologies like insulin pumps and personal continuous glucose sensors.
-Contact us if you would like to learn more.
+We work closely with Redington Medical Primary Care's Endocrinologist, Dr. Celeste Quianzon, who serves as the program's medical director, and our Nutrition department to provide comprehensive and coordinated care and offer education and support, advanced Diabetes therapeutics and technologies like insulin pumps and personal continuous glucose sensors.

 RFGH's Diabetes Support Group